30 Ways To Stay Connected With Your Teen

 27. Talk to your teen about dating and sex.

 Parents should realize that teens today are learning about and experimenting with their sexuality earlier and earlier.
 Instead of pulling out the chastity belt or locking them in their bedroom, have a conversation about dating, and yes -- safe sex.
 Ask to meet their boy/girl friend as early as they are comfortable introducing them to you (Some are just juvenile flings and you don’t necessarily need to meet them).
 The more you pretend it’s not happening, the more likely it is your teen will engage in bad relationship and sex habits that could have serious repercussions in their future romantic lives.
+(See this article on 8 Convos to have with your teen before college for more info on how to talk with your teen about sex and other topics.)

 28. Forget traditional discipline.